Lucrezia Borgia: Appearance

-She is described as having heavy blonde hair that fell past her knees, a beautiful complexion, hazel eyes that changed colour, a full, high bosom, and a natural grace that made her appear to "walk on air".
-These physical attributes were highly appreciated in Italy during that period.
-Another description said, "her mouth is rather large, the teeth brilliantly white, her neck is slender and fair, and the bust is admirably proportioned."
+Lucrezia was described as having heavy blonde hair that fell past her knees, a beautiful complexion, hazel eyes that changed colour, a full, high bosom, and a natural grace that made her appear to "walk on air".
+In another description, the author wrote that "her mouth is rather large, the teeth brilliantly white, her neck is slender and fair, and the bust is admirably proportioned."
+These physical attributes were highly appreciated in Italy due to the similarity of her description with that of the Roman goddess of arts and war, Minerva.

 One painting, Portrait of a Youth by Dosso Dossi at the National Gallery of Victoria, was identified as a portrait of Lucrezia in November 2008.
+The portrait had previously been considered to be of a young man, due to the dagger held in the sitter’s hands, but also includes feminine motifs such as the myrtle bush and flowers.
 This painting may be the only surviving formal portrait of Lucrezia Borgia; however, doubts have been cast on that attribution.

-Several other paintings, such as Veneto's fanciful portrait, have also been said to depict her, but none have been accepted by scholars at present.
+Several other paintings, such as Veneto's fanciful portrait, have also been said to depict Lucrezia, but none have been accepted by scholars, at present.

-According to Mandell Creighton in his History of the Papacy, "Lucrezia… was personally popular through her beauty and her affability.
-Her long golden hair, her sweet childish face, her pleasant expression and her graceful ways, seem to have struck all who saw her."
+According to Mandell Creighton in his History of the Papacy:

-Rumours
+Legacy

-Several rumours have persisted throughout the years, primarily speculating as to the nature of the extravagant parties thrown by the Borgia family.
-One example is the Banquet of Chestnuts.
-Many of these concern allegations of incest, poisoning, and murder on her part; however, no historical basis for these rumours has ever been brought forward beyond allegations made by rival parties.
-It is rumoured that Lucrezia was in possession of a hollow ring that she used frequently to poison drinks.
+Since her death, several rumours surrounding Lucrezia have persisted, primarily concerning the nature of the extravagant parties thrown by the Borgia family.
+One example is the legendary Banquet of Chestnuts.
+Many of these allegations concern accusations of Lucrezia's involvement in incest, poisoning, and murder.
+For example, it was rumoured that Lucrezia was in possession of a hollow ring that she used to poison drinks.
+However, no historical basis for these accusations exists, beyond the attacks of her enemies.

-An early 20th-century painting by Frank Cadogan Cowper that hangs in the Tate Britain art gallery in London portrays Lucrezia taking the place of her father, Pope Alexander VI, at an official Vatican meeting.
+A modern 20th-century British painting by Frank Cadogan Cowper that hangs in the Tate Britain art gallery in London portrays Lucrezia taking the place of her father, Pope Alexander VI, at an official Vatican meeting.
 This apparently documents an event, although the moment depicted (a Franciscan friar kissing Lucrezia's feet) was invented by the artist.

+In 2002 the city of Ferrara celebrated an "Anno di Lucrezia Borgia" to commemorate the 500th anniversary of her arrival as the bride of the future duke.